danielkrupinski/Osiris/Source/InventoryChanger/README.md

   * can be used to swap StatTrak values between weapon skins
 * Service medals and collectible pins
   * are displayed next to the avatar and on the in-game scoreboard when equipped
+* Storage unit
+  * can be renamed
+  * items can be stored/retrieved

 and more...